jake-knerr/chess/README.md

 #### Global rules can use additional selectors, but they must be contained within a `:where` pseudo-class function.
 The specificity of a global rule must not be greater than a single type selector.

 > Why?
-Global rules can be useful to prevent redefining the same styles over and over, but their specificity must remain low so components can override them.
+Global rules can be useful to prevent redefining the same styles over and over, but their specificity must remain low so components can predictably override them.

 ```css
 /* avoid */